 Learn More About Dinner PAWsible

 If you’ve ever thought about switching your pet to a homemade food diet, but you just did not know how to get started, then Dinner PAWsible is the guidebook for you.

 Authors Dr. Cathy Alinovi and Susan Thixton, aka the Caped Crusader for Safe Pet Food, will take you step by step through the learning cycle from buying the necessary ingredients to helpful tips on how to tempt even the most reluctant eater to chow down.
 The photography of the finished dishes is exceptional, and I found myself feeling a little jealous of the lucky pet that would be eating one of these delicious sounding meals.

 While every scrap of information in the book is extremely valuable, I especially liked the tips on how to transition your pet from a commercial pet food to homemade food.
 We have a cat with food allergies and I shudder to think about how many cans of extremely expensive but uneaten cat food I have had to throw away.
 She’ll be transitioning to a chicken cat food diet as soon as I go to the store, and I am sure we won’t have any problems if we follow these tips.

-Dr. Alinovi is the owner of Hoofstock Veterinary Services and provides Western and alternative medicine services to her four-legged clientele.
+Dr. Alinovi is the retired owner of Hoofstock Veterinary Services.
 Susan Thixton is a well-known pet food educator, lecturer and author.

 © 2011 Donna Cosmato